-If you have a hard to burp baby, I feel you, it can be frustrating.
+If you have a hard-to-burp baby, I feel you, it can be frustrating.
 It’s particularly tough when you see your baby is in pain but won’t burp.
-Try the tips above and if you still can’t get any wind up, keep baby comfortable and settle them to sleep if necessary.
+Try the different techniques and burping methors above and if you still can’t get baby to burp, keep baby comfortable and settle them to sleep if necessary.

 If you’re looking for more tips and tricks to navigate the baby stages, try these: